 Almost all themes have extensive documentation that can help you further.
 If Visual Composer is not integrated into the theme, this is really a plug-in that is worth buying.
 This is a drag-and-drop builder, so you do not need HTML knowledge at the beginning.
 Nevertheless, it is worthwhile to delve into this.

 4. Yoast & Akismet

 These are two plug-ins that also come in handy.
 With Akismet, you protect your website against spam.
-With Yoast, you have a tool that helps you with the analysis of search engine marketing (SEO).
-The Yoast plug-in helps you to clarify what you need to look for when it becomes visible in Google and actually helps you to get the hang of part of search engine optimization.
+With Yoast, you have a tool that helps you analyze search engine marketing (SEO).
+The Yoast plug-in helps you clarify what you need to look for when it becomes visible in Google and actually helps you get the hang of part of search engine optimization.
 You can link the Yoast plug-in to webmaster tools (more below) for further insights into where you can improve in terms of content.